kennethrioja/findher/README.md

 ## 04.06.2023 :

 2h : change media button label
-2h : media button behavior
+2h : begin media button behavior
 2h : handle media types to be displayed
 15min : check final json
+1h : downloaded all media and figuring out how to display them with each object/criteria in json file 1h : created 'Json' class, pretty happy about it
+1h : create and handle red dot